 - Household contacts of people with weakened immune systems

-The updated influenza chapter of Immunisation against infectious disease (‘Green Book’) should be consulted for current vaccine schedules and dosages.
+The updated influenza chapter of Immunisation against infectious disease (‘Green Book’) should be consulted for current vaccine schedules, routes of administration and dosages.

 Detailed vaccine information can also be found in the manufacturer’s Summary of Product Characteristics (SPC) on the electronic Medicines Compendium (eMC).

 Very few individuals are unable to receive any influenza vaccine.
 As with all vaccines, anyone with a moderate to severe acute febrile illness should delay vaccination until they have recovered.
 The vaccine should not be given to anyone with a confirmed anaphylactic reaction to a previous dose of the vaccine, or to any component of the vaccine .